TianqiLi7398/TianqiLi7398.github.io/about.md

 ## Review

-I served as reviewer in IEEE RAL and Digital Signal Processing.
+I served as reviewer in IEEE RAL, Frontiers in Robotics and AI and Digital Signal Processing.